 Disney (Must Read!)
 Tips & Tricks

 SO MUCH goes into planning and packing for a Disney World trip!
 I feel like you could write a whole class on Disney!
-After a TON of research and planning for our first trip, we felt more than prepared on our first family vacation to Disney World and learned so much leading up to our trip, so I wanted to keep the magic alive and share these tips and tricks that were game changers for us.
+After a TON of research and planning, we felt more than prepared on our first family vacation to Disney World and learned so much leading up to our trip, so I wanted to keep the magic alive and share these tips and tricks that were game changers for us.
+Hope they help you as well!

 NOTE: What works for us, may not be what's best for your family.
 These are just things that we found fun, helpful and/or made our trip go much more smoothly.